-The biggest difference between the two designs is the paddler’s position.
+The biggest difference between sit-inside kayaks and sit-on-top kayaks is the paddler’s position.

 Sit-in kayaks have a defined “cockpit” that you sit in.
 Usually, there’s some sort of molded seat resting on the top of the kayak’s hull with your feet beneath the deck.

-Sit-in boats usually incorporate a spray skirt, a flexible and water-resistant accessory that stretches around the cockpit and limits the amount of water that enters the boat.
+A sit-inside kayak usually incorporates a spray skirt, a flexible and water-resistant accessory that stretches around the cockpit and limits the amount of water that enters the boat.
 The ability to add a skirt makes them the preferred kayak type for cold or rough water paddling.

-The lower center of gravity increases how stable a sit-in feels.
+The lower center of gravity increases how stable a sit-inside kayak feels.
 This allows them to have a more streamlined design for efficient paddling.

 Some of these cockpits can feel cramped and getting in and out of a sit-in is more challenging since there’s less room for your legs to move.